Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 Frequently asked questions about academic CVs

-Here are answers to three of the most common CV questions asked about academic CVs:
+Here are answers to five of the most common CV questions asked about academic CVs:

 3. Do I need to put work experience on an academic CV?